 Sprains are a common cause of ankle pain, but a variety of injuries and conditions, like arthritis, may be the culprit.
-Foot and ankle specialist Paul Spiegl, MD, and the team at Perimeter Orthopaedics, PC in Atlanta, Georgia, evaluate and treat all types of ankle pain.
+Foot and ankle specialist Paul Spiegl, MD, and the team at Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, evaluate and treat all types of ankle pain.
 Their modern facility has everything you need, from on-site imaging procedures to an ambulatory surgery center.
 Call or book an appointment online today for complete care of ankle pain.

 The expert team at Perimeter Orthopaedics, PC diagnoses and treats the full spectrum of injuries and conditions that cause ankle pain, including: